 What Font is a chrome extension that can be used to identify specific fonts anywhere on the web.
 This tool is especially helpful if you find a font you like somewhere on the web, but you aren't exactly sure of its' name or how to find it.

 Font Squirrel provides hundreds of stylish fonts to you at no cost.
 Search through their list of 20+ categories with hundreds of fonts, as seen in the image below, to find the perfect font for your next email.

 What better way to spice up your next email and engage your audience than with an animated GIF!
 Find the perfect GIF by searching through any of the following search engines.

-GIPHY, an online database and search engine for GIFs, is our go to source when we want to include animated GIFs in our emails.
-With GIPHY, you can search their website for free GIFs using your own tags or their selected categories.
+GIPHY, an online database and search engine for GIFs, is our go-to source when we want to include animated GIFs in our emails.
+With GIPHY, you can search their website for free GIFs using your tags or their selected categories.
 You can even make your own GIF here, using any YouTube or Vimeo video you have in mind.

 Github can be used to search for GIFs, too!
-Check out some of the already compiled repositories for GIF storage, simply by searching for GIFs - there's over 5,000 results to explore!
+Check out some of the already compiled repositories for GIF storage, only by searching for GIFs - there are over 5,000 results to explore!
 One of the top results leads you to a user's GIF storage website, where you can filter your results and hover to preview an image.